 Where: Ellijay, Georgia

-Located in the charming town of Ellijay, Hillcrest Orchards is a family-owned apple orchard that has been delighting tourists since 1946.
-This beautiful orchard boasts over 100 acres of apple trees and provides a lovely apple-picking experience for people of all ages.
+Located in the charming town of Ellijay, Hillcrest Orchards is a 100 acre, family-owned apple orchard that has been delighting tourists since 1946.

 Best Time for Apple Picking